JeppeKlitgaard/McClientLib/README.md

 * You can read a book just by looking at someone holding it (They have to be within entity loading range, that's all)
 * You can see which enchants a person has on, as long as they are within entity loading range (Exploit for PvP?)
 * You can see how much air (Drowning) an entity has left, as long as they are within entity loading range
+* Server can decide volume of sound effects (can be over 100%)
+* Server can spawn as many particles as it wants to on clients (a lot!)
+* Server can decide window name for windows.

 Known Issues:
 =====